A flexible implementation of strong segregation theory for two dimensional ABC star terpolymer morphologies

 \begin{acknowledgement}

-The authors thank Profs Andrew Archer, Kevin Dorfman, Tomonari Dotera, Jacob Kirkensgaard, Ron Lifshitz and An-Chang Shi for stimulating conversations.
+The authors thank Profs Andrew Archer, Kevin Dorfman, Tomonari Dotera, Jacob Kirkensgaard, Ron Lifshitz and An-Chang Shi for stimulating conversations, and to three anonymous referees for their constructive comments.
 MJ is grateful for a PhD studentship from the Soft Matter and Functional Interfaces (SOFI) Centre for Doctoral Training and the School of Mathematics, University of Leeds.
 This work was supported by the Engineering and Physical Sciences Research Council [grant numbers EP/L015536/1, EP/P015611/1]; and the Leverhulme Trust [grant number RF-2018-449/9].
-The data associated with this paper are openly available from the University of Leeds Data Repository (\url{https://doi.org/10.5518/1755})~\cite{Joseph2025data}.
+The data associated with this paper are openly available from the University of Leeds Data Repository (\url{https://doi.org/10.5518/1879})~\cite{Joseph2025data}.
 This work was undertaken on ARC4, part of the High Performance Computing facilities at the University of Leeds, UK.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript version arising from this submission. \end{acknowledgement}

 \begin{suppinfo}